MNSGC-Ballooning/MOC-SOC_FlightComputer/README.md

 Written by Paul Wehling with assistance from Lilia Bouayed, based on code originally written by Jordan Bartlett and Emma Krieg.
 For use with MOC-SOC 3U Cubesat 1.1, built by Paul Wehling and Donald Rowell, based on original by Jordan Bartlett and Emma Krieg.
-Last updated November 19, 2019
+Last updated February 12, 2020

 Commands to be used with this code:
 QUERY: Reports essential status information, has no actual effect on MOC-SOC.
 Useful for testing radio connection.